Smarty-Pants-Inc/botpack/SPEC.md

 * Sync must avoid partial target states:

   * compute a full plan first
-  * materialize into a staging directory under `.botyard/generated/<target>/` (or equivalent)
+  * materialize into a staging directory under `.botpack/generated/<target>/` (or equivalent)
   * then apply changes using atomic rename/swap where feasible
-* If interrupted, Botyard should either leave the previous state intact or fail with a recoverable “resume/clean” path.
+* If interrupted, Botpack should either leave the previous state intact or fail with a recoverable “resume/clean” path.

 ### 10.3 Target mappings (built-ins)